sav-che/TL-2/Authors/Battandier, Jules-Aimé {std. Battand.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 378](https://www.biodiversitylibrary.org/item/103858#page/390/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 378](https://www.biodiversitylibrary.org/page/33265105) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Battandier, Jules Aimé {std.
 Battand.}|first entry]] for this author

 ### Author

-\* Battandier, Jules-Aimé (1848-1922), French botanist, pharmacologist and explorer of Algeria, studied at the Lycée de Tournon, later studying pharmacy at Lyon (pharmacie Guilliermond) during three years, on active service 1870-1872, continued his pharmaceutical studies in Paris 1872-1874, professional pharmacist 1874, practicing in Douai 1874, chief pharmacist at Mustapha (Algeria) 1875, started botanizing with Louis Trabut from 1875-1920, professor of pharmacy at the medical and pharmaceutical school in Algiers, collected widely in Algeria and Tunisia 1876-1887, between 1887 and 1906 continuing the botanical exploration of that region, from then on making brief trips and publishing additions to his inventories of Algerian phanerogams. (*Battand.*).
+\* Battandier, Jules-Aimé (1848-1922), French botanist, pharmacologist and explorer of Algeria, studied at the Lycée de Tournon, later studying pharmacy at Lyon (pharmacie Guilliermond) during three years, on active service 1870-1872, continued his pharmaceutical studies in Paris 1872-1874, professional pharmacist 1874, practicing in Douai 1874, chief pharmacist at Mustapha (Algeria) 1875, started botanizing with Louis Trabut from 1875-1920, professor of pharmacy at the medical and pharmaceutical school in Algiers, collected widely in Algeria and Tunisia 1876-1887, between 1887 and 1906 continuing the botanical exploration of that region, from then on making brief trips and publishing additions to his inventories of Algerian phanerogams.
+**Abbreviated name**: *Battand.*

 #### Herbarium and types